 Hunting dogs, kiwi and Council team up

-Earlier this year, Ōpōtiki District Council passed a resolution to allow hunting dogs that had undertaken avian aversion training to be classified as working dogs for registration purposes.
+Earlier this year [subs April 2019], Ōpōtiki District Council passed a resolution to allow hunting dogs that had undertaken avian aversion training to be classified as working dogs for registration purposes.

 Ōpōtiki District Council’s Planning and Regulatory Group Manager, Gerard McCormack said that the feedback had come back from the hunting community following a series of workshops in Te Kaha over the summer period.